gaetancorin/pokem_buyer_bot/README.md

 # Pokem_Buyer_Bot
 ![](static/project_name.png)
 # Introduction
-This project is a Pokem buying bot designed to purchase Pokem products faster than other buyers.
+This project is a Pokem buying bot designed to purchase Pokem products licence faster than other buyers.

 Here’s what it does during a standard purchase:
 - Logs in with the selected account on the merchant Pokem website